KVAcodes/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3 - A Function that prints a string followed by a new line to stdout 4 - A Function that prints a string in reverse followed by a new line 5 - A Function that reverse a string
+6 - A Function that prints every other character of a string starting with the first character